 The Pain Point (Is it Valid?)

 In a previous post, I outlined some tactics for finding your audience’s pain points.
-If you already have a pain point in mind, it can be validated by following some of the steps outlined in that article, namely, finding the pain point mentioned numerous places online (forums, comments, etc.).
+If you already have a pain point in mind, it can be validated by following some of the steps outlined in that article, namely, finding the pain point mentioned in numerous places online (forums, comments, etc.).
 The more people are complaining about the pain point, the more solid your validation.

 The Correct Solution

 You’ve got an audience, you’ve got a common pain point, and you’ve got a solution.
 Is this the solution people are looking for?
-This is really hard to know exactly until you launch a minimum viable product (MVP) and get feedback.
+This is hard to know exactly until you launch a minimum viable product (MVP) and get feedback.
 However, there are some ways to get some pretty good hints as we’ll see later in this post.

 The Audience’s Perceived Value of that Solution